-Press and hold to advance playback quickly.
+▶ FWD (Fast Forward): Press and hold to advance playback quickly.
 Sound is heard at a reduced volume and the elapsed time of the file displays.
-Release Press FWD to resume playing.
+Release ▶ FWD to resume playing.
 The elapsed time of the file displays.

-(Previous Folder): Press the softkey below the < the tab to go to the first track in the previous folder.
+(Previous Folder): Press the softkey below the < to tab to go to the first track in the previous folder.

-(Next Folder): Press the softkey below the $\Longrightarrow$ tab to go to the first track in the next folder.
+(Next Folder): Press the softkey below the > tab to go to the first track in the next folder.